 The design for services is based on the attribute framework.
 There is an attribute definition type reserved for this, called: service.
 Originally it was called "domain" but never used, and this has been refactored to "service" in Grouper 2.2+, and is automatically migrated on upgrade.
 A service attribute is assignable to folders.
 Any user who can create objects in a folder can create a service attribute and attribute name and assign it to their objects.

-Click on "Create or edit attributes"
+Click on "Create new attribute name"

 Assign this attribute to the container folder for the application

-Click assign.
+Click save.
 Now any entities who are members of a group in that folder or subfolder will have that service on the main screen or services screen of the UI.
 Any entity who has manage privileges on a group in that folder or subfolder, will be considered an "admin" of the service.
 Note with groups as members and with exclude lists, this can not be 100% accurate.

 Here is a GSH example of creating a service: